outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

       Extra arguments `--lvm --luks --gpg --busybox` should be supplied upon generates *initramfs*.
 Refer to [Gentoo rootfs over LVM encrypted in LUKS container](/2015/08/15/gentoo-over-lvm-luks/) and [lvm luks lvm](/2015/09/10/lvm-luks-lvm/).

       Like modules, *genkernel* does not backup *initramfs* automatically when re-compiling the kernel.
 We are responsible for bakcuping manually, especially when the *genkernel* arguments are different.
-   7. Although we are on the old kernel, *@module-rebuild* knows how to re-install external kernel modules for the new kernel as long as */usr/src/linux* symlink pointing the new kernelsource tree (see *eselect kernel list*).
+   7. Although we are on the old kernel, *@module-rebuild* knows how to re-install external kernel modules for the new kernel as long as */usr/src/linux* symlink pointing the new kernel source tree (see *eselect kernel list*).
 7. Linux firmware

    Some drivers require additional firmware to be installed on the system before they work.
 This is often the case for network interfaces, especially wireless network interfaces.